hazembakhshwain/mpm-assessment-1-esemsc-hyb24/README.md

 jupyter notebook
 ```

-Open the `documentation.ipynbb` notebook to see usage examples, comparisons, and plots.
+Open the `documentation.ipynb` notebook to see usage examples, comparisons, and plots.

 ---